Python-GIS-book/site/source/part2/chapter-06/md/06-spatial-join.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 _**Figure 6.40**.
 Prerequisite for a successful spatial join: The Polygon layer overlaps with the Point layer._

-As we can see from the map in Figure 6.XX, the Polygons representing the population distribution in the area now overlaps nicely with the address locations.
-Thus we are ready to merge these datasets based on their spatial relationship.
+As we can see from the map in Figure 6.40, the Polygons representing the population distribution in the area now overlap nicely with the address locations and we are ready to join information among these two layers based on their spatial relationship.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""} tags=["remove_cell"]